 The feature set corresponds to the latest release on the stable release channel.

-Features DKP CE DVP EE DKP SE+ DKP EE
+Features DVP EE DKP CE DKP SE+ DKP EE

-Declarative resources creation (GitOps ready)
+Declarative creation of any resources (GitOps ready)

-Virtual machine allocation for balanced hypervisor resource usage
+VM placement for balanced hypervisor resource usage

 Dynamic hypervisor resource balancing for VM placement on local storage